qd-cae/qd-cae-python/README.md

 # What's new?

+_Changelog 26.04.2019_ ❄❄❄
+Version 0.8.8

+KeyFile:
+ - Fixed a bug when loading deeply nested include structures

 _Changelog 10.02.2019_ ❄❄❄
 Version 0.8.7

 D3plot:
  - fixed a bug when reading with a single result file

-_Changelog 30.01.2019_ ❄❄❄
-Version 0.8.6

-D3plot:
- - state reading of non-femzipped files sometimes returned empty result arrayss

 # Documentation